Maxims of equity: Role of maxims

 Jeffrey Hackney has argued that maxims are more harmful than helpful in understanding equitable principles:

-Apart from a vigorous life in law examinations at the pen of weaker candidates, most maxims do not today greatly figure in judicial language, and their principal harm is, by their banality, to reduce manifestations of justice to the level of simple chatter, and thereby to devalue the underlying conscience.

 List of maxims

-Equity looks on that as done which ought to have been done
+Equity looks on as done that which ought to have been done

 Sometimes phrased as "equity regards as done what should have been done", this maxim means that when individuals are required, by their agreements or by law, to perform some act of legal significance, equity will regard that act as having been done as it ought to have been done, even before it has actually happened.
 This makes possible the legal phenomenon of equitable conversion.

 The consequences of this maxim, and of equitable conversion, are significant in their bearing on the risk of loss in transactions.
 When parties enter a contract for a sale of real property, the buyer is deemed to have obtained an equitable right that becomes a legal right only after the deal is completed.
 (For an English example, see Walsh v Lonsdale.)

 Due to his equitable interest in the outcome of the transaction, the buyer who suffers a breach may be entitled to the equitable remedy of specific performance (although not always, see below).
 If he is successful in seeking a remedy at law, he is entitled to the value of the property at the time of breach regardless of whether it has appreciated or depreciated.

 The fact that the buyer may be forced to suffer a depreciation in the value of the property means that he bears the risk of loss if, for example, the improvements on the property he bought burn down while he is still in escrow.

 Problems may sometimes arise because, through some lapse or omission, insurance coverage is not in force at the time a claim is made.
 If the policyholder has clearly been at fault in this connection, because, for example, he has not paid premiums when he should have, then it will normally be quite reasonable for an insurer to decline to meet the claim.
 However, it gets more difficult if the policyholder is no more at fault than the insurer.
 The fair solution in the circumstances may be arrived at by applying the principle that equity regards that as done that ought to be done.
 In other words, what would the position have been if what should have been done had been done?